-Nationwide profits hit by low interest rates - BBC News
+Nationwide savings move hits profits

 Statutory pre-tax profits for the year to March to £1.054bn, down 17% from last year's figure of £1.279bn.

-However, Nationwide said 795,000 new current accounts had been opened in the six months to March.
+However, Nationwide said 795,000 new current accounts had been opened in the year to March.

 That was a record for the society, it said, and more than any other provider in the UK.